Dizziness & Vestibular

 · This is approximately 69 million Americans

-Your vestibular system, compromised of your eyes (visual system), your inner ear (vestibular apparatus and associated nerve), and proprioception (awareness of one’s body position) to give information to your brain and spinal cord so that you can adjust your eyes and body in reaction to your environment.
+Your vestibular system, compromised of your eyes (visual system), your inner ear (vestibular apparatus and associated nerve), and proprioception (awareness of one’s body position) which give information to your brain and spinal cord so that you can adjust your eyes and body in reaction to your environment.
 When this complex system declines or is impaired it can lead to significant consequences on quality of life.

 Consequences of vestibular disorders can lead to falls, injury and hospitalization.
 However, there are several consequences people typically do not consider including decreasing social interactions and increasing isolation as well as decreasing functional status and ability to live independently.